-This Council is part of the Lancashire Business Rates Pool which began on 1 April 2016.
-In a Business Rate Pool, tariffs, top-ups, levies and safety nets can be combined.
+In 2016/17, 2017/18 and 2018/19 this council was part of the Lancashire Business Rates Pool.
+In a Business Rate Pool, tariffs, top-ups, levies and safety nets are combined.
 This can result in a significantly lower levy rate or even a zero levy rate meaning that more or all of the business rate growth can be retained within the pool area instead of being payable to the Government.

-The Lancashire Business Rates Pool, which includes most but not all of the local authorities in Lancashire, has been designated by the Secretary of State for Communities and Local Government and the retained levy in Lancashire has been distributed as follows:
+The Lancashire Business Rates Pool, which included most but not all of the local authorities in Lancashire, was designated by the Secretary of State for Housing, Communities and Local Government and originally operated with allocations on the basis of the 50% business rates retention scheme.